TheMorell99/FinalProject/README.md

 1.- Create telegram bot and obtain token and chat_id

-2.- Configure config.yaml file with your telegram token, chat id and timer.
+2.- Create config.yaml file on /src directory and add telegram token, chat id and timer like this:
   ```
     telegram:
       token: ""